-To comply with EN54-4, two 2-core $1.5 \text{mm}^2$ screened cables must be used for the +24V and 0V power connections, up to a maximum of 6.3m in length.
-These cables should be connected to earth at each end at the terminals provided
+Two 2-core $1.5 \text{mm}^2$ cables may be used for the 2 x +24V and 0V power connections, up to a maximum of 6.3m in length.
+The cables screens should be connected at each end using the terminals provided

-If a greater distance is required between the main PSU and the secondary PSU then two 2-core 2.5mm screened cables should be used for the +24V and 0V power connections, up to a maximum of 9.5m in length.
-These cables should be connected to earth at each end at the terminals provided
+If a greater distance is required between the main control panel and the PSU then two 2-core 2.5mm cables should be used for the +24V and 0V power connections, up to a maximum of 9.5m in length.
+The cable screens should be connected at each end using the terminals provided